OM STORIES

 Outdoor Mindset Outdoor Mindset

-Immersive Healing in the North Woods—A Family Trip to Lake Superior and the Apostle Islands
+Immersive Healing in the North Woods: A Scholarship Trip

 A brain tumor survivor reconnects with nature and healing on a family trip to Lake Superior and the Apostle Islands.
 The journey, supported by Outdoor Mindset, blends physical challenges with emotional renewal through simple adventures and family bonding.
 The trip rekindled a sense of freedom and self, redefining adventure and joy after brain trauma.